mrpintime/Student_Performance_V1/README.md

 - **PCA_MLR as a Baseline:** Despite its simplicity, the `PCA_MLR` model performed reasonably well, offering a solid baseline for comparison.
 However, the crafted models with regularization clearly surpassed it in terms of predictive accuracy and model robustness.
 - **Consistency Across Models:** The standard deviation of cross-validation scores was relatively low for all models `except` the Polynomial MLR, indicating consistent performance across different subsets of the data.
 - **Optimal Model Selection:** The `Crafted_LassoTuned` and `Crafted_ElasticNetTuned` models stand out as the most promising options for predicting student grades, owing to their **high RScore** and **low MSE**, combined with **stable cross-validation** results.
+- **Feature Importance:** We can see some features like `paid`, `famrel`, `schoolsup` and `absence` have significant impact in specific direction on elastic net model and also we can see such as these features in Lasso, it would be better if industry make good impacts on student progress by using above features.

 ### Conclusion:
 The analysis underscores the importance of feature engineering and model selection in predictive modeling.
 The regularization techniques (Lasso, Ridge, ElasticNet) have proven particularly beneficial in handling the complexity and potential overfitting, thus enhancing model performance.
 These findings offer valuable insights into predicting student performance, suggesting a focused direction for future research and application in educational settings.